-&lt;sup>92 The main budget of this Action is allocated to support projects involving organisations and participants from Programme Countries.
-However, around 25% of the budget available can fund international projects including organisations and participants from Programme and Partner Countries neighbouring the EU (regions 1 to 4; see section "Eligible countries" in Part A of this Guide).
+116 The main budget of this Action is allocated to support transnational activities involving organisations and participants from EU Member States and third countries associated to the Programme.
+However, up to 25% of the budget available can fund international projects including organisations and participants from third countries not associated to the Programme neighbouring the EU (regions 1 to 4; see section "Eligible countries" in Part A of this Guide).

-https://europa.eu/youth/strategy\en
+117 https://europa.eu/youth/strategy_en